-So at moment, since there isn’t really a good Joust for Android available, and by ‘good’, I’m really talking about an authentic version of Joust because I’m a a bit of a purist in that respect which is not to be confused with being ‘elitist’, although that can be a fine line.
+So at the moment there isn’t really a good, playable version of Joust available for Android, and by ‘good’, I’m really talking about an authentic version of Joust because I’m a a bit of a purist in that respect which is not to be confused with being ‘elitist’, although that can be a fine line too.

 This low bit version:

 You chose the second version, right?

 With that said, you have a number of options if you want to play the classic version of Joust.

 Play it online – There are tons of classic video game websites with embedded emulators such as Classic Games Arcade.
 The only problem is that feel is lacking and the graphics are a little scaled down.
 The response times are just not there either, but hey, it’s your Joust fix on a shoestring.

 Play it on a console: (preferred) You can get classic Joust for the NES or the PS2 as part of the Midway Arcade Treasures pack which is pretty much the closest arcade experience you can have, especially when played on a large screen TV.